ThomasJunk/Logparser/README.md

 Logparser
 =========

-A simple Log4J parser - usefull throw-away code
+A simple Log4J parser - useful throw-away code

 It was started for two reasons: